-Here Are the Top 100 Jobs for 2022
+Here Are Some Top Jobs for 2023

-To come up with its list, U.S. News determined the jobs with the largest growth prospects from 2020 to 2030 from U.S. Bureau of Labor Statistics data.
+To come up with its list, U.S. News determined the jobs with the largest growth prospects from 2021 to 2031 from U.S. Bureau of Labor Statistics data.

 The rankings were determined by weighing a number of factors including median salary, the likelihood of stress and work-life balance.